MarkhamShofner/Intro_to_Control_Flow/README.md

 }

 ```
-Let's take a few minutes to build out the above structure before moving on to the answer below.
+Let's take a few minutes to build out a draft structure before moving on to the answer below.

-Note that if any earlier loop is met, then the code will jump to the end of the conditional, only executing the first matching condition.
+- Note that if any earlier loop is met, then the code will jump to the end of the conditional, only executing the first matching condition.
+- How else can the order of conditionals be made?

 ```javascript
 function ticketCost (x) {